ldtteam/MinecoloniesWiki/pages/src/source/buildings/glassblower.md

   {% include contentblock/basic.html header="The sixth tab of the GUI is <strong>Tasks</strong>." content="This tab shows you any requests the hut is working on, and where it is going." image="../../assets/images/gui/glassblowergui6.png" %}

-  {% include contentblock/settings-gui.html settingskey="glassblower" header="The seventh tab of the GUI is <strong>Settings</strong>." image="../../assets/images/gui/glassblowergui7.png" %}
+  {% include contentblock/settings-gui.html key="glassblower" header="The seventh tab of the GUI is <strong>Settings</strong>." image="../../assets/images/gui/glassblowergui7.png" %}
   </div>
 </div>